Miksuu/a2waspwarfare/Tools/Arma2Warfare_GPT/CustomInstructions.md

 - Start by reading the image.png's first, then extra images that have been provided to you.
 - Structure voting option as lines to create a voting interaction when pasted into Discord.
 - Each of the votes will be a seperate message that I will manually copypaste in to different messages, follow ### EXAMPLE OUTPUT ahead.
-- Create a Final conclusion after the @everyone :stalin_ping: how the voting points would affect the gameplay, see ### EXAMPLE OUTPUT.
+- Optionally, create a final conclusion after the optional [@EVERYONE] how the voting points would affect the gameplay, see ### EXAMPLE OUTPUT.

 ### EXAMPLE INPUT
 - [v] [IMAGES] [@EVERYONE]